GoogleCloudPlatform/endpoints-codelab-android/README.md

 In `MyEndpoint.java`, change the name of the Endpoint from `"myApi"` to `"TaskApi"`.
 Notice how a tooltip indicates that this is not a recommended name (names should not be capitalized).
-Consequently, change it to `"taskApi"` :
+Consequently, change it to `"taskApi"`:

 ![image alt text](images/image_19.png)

-This suggestion is one of a set of Endpoints-related inspections in Android Studio which you can find in the project properties :
+This suggestion is one of a set of Endpoints-related inspections in Android Studio which you can find in the project properties:

 ![image alt text](images/image_20.png)